Nate Lowe Preview, Player Props: Rangers vs. Twins

 - The pitching staff for the Twins has a collective 9.6 K/9, the first-best in MLB.

-- His most recent appearance was on Wednesday, Aug.
-2 against the St. Louis Cardinals, when the right-hander threw four innings, surrendering seven earned runs while allowing nine hits.
+- His last time out was on Wednesday against the Milwaukee Brewers, when the right-hander threw five innings, surrendering two earned runs while giving up two hits.

-- The 27-year-old has put together a 4.43 ERA and 10.9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .242 to opposing hitters.
+- In 21 games this season, the 28-year-old has amassed a 3.41 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.